DNN is not all you need: Parallelizing Non-Neural ML Algorithms on Ultra-Low-Power IoT Processors: Related work

-The current generation of software (SW) and tools for TinyML mainly focus on neural ML algorithms deployment on SoA single-core MCUs.
+The current generation of SW frameworks and tools for TinyML mainly focuses on neural ML algorithms deployment on SoA single-core MCUs.
 A significant representative of this trend is CMSIS-NN \cite{lai2018cmsis}, a software library including a set of kernels developed to maximize the performance and minimize the memory footprint of NNs on ARM Cortex-M family cores.
-These libraries are typically complemented by powerful DNNs deployment automation tools released by the industry as proprietary vendor-locked solutions for their own MCUs.
 X-CUBE-AI \cite{x-cube-ai} from STMicroelectronics\footnote{\url{https://www.st.com/content/st_com/en.html}} converts pre-trained NNs exported from common DL frameworks into a pre-compiled library optimized on computation and memory targeting STM32 MCUs.
-By addressing optimal memory tiling and efficient data transfers, the AutoTiler tool from GreenWaves Technologies\footnote{\url{https://greenwaves-technologies.com/}} generates code from pre-trained DNNs supporting the execution on the RISCV-based multi-core MCU GAP8.
+By addressing optimal memory tiling and efficient data transfers, the AutoTiler tool from GreenWaves Technologies\footnote{\url{https://greenwaves-technologies.com/}} generates code from pre-trained DNNs supporting the execution on the RISCV-based multi-core MCU GAP8.}

-Together with industry offerings, the research community started developing open-source solutions tackling the edge deployment of DNN models on resource-constrained devices.
-The Fraunhofer Institute for Microelectronic Circuits and Systems\footnote{\url{https://www.ims.fraunhofer.de/en.html}} released a C code library supporting fully configurable Feed-forward Neural Network (FNN) edge execution while avoiding any low-level optimization due to the platform-independent nature.
-By supporitng RISCV and ARM Cortex-M MCUs execution, the Larq Computing Engine (LCE) \cite{geiger2020larq} and TFLite Micro \cite{david2020tensorflow} represent inference frameworks optimized for running deep-learning models at the edge.
-However, these tools rely on graph interpretation at runtime, providing great flexibility at the expense of reduced runtime performance.
-Venze et al. \cite{venzke2020artificial} introduced a workflow to develop Artificial Neural Networks (ANNs) for low-cost MCUs.
-As a case study, they propose a hand gesture recognition system based on a sensor module that takes 36 ms to execute a 13 neurons ANN.

-The PULP software stack enables efficient DNNs execution on multi-core systems leveraging the PULP-NN library \cite{garofalo2020pulp} and DORY tool \cite{burrello2021dory}.
-PULP-NN includes a parallel implementation of the kernels taking full advantage of SIMD and bit-manipulation ISA extensions to maximize performance and energy efficiency.
-The kernels operate on the shared L1 memory, constraining their applicability to a single network layer.
-Then, DORY generates C code from a pre-trained model with the additional support to manage multiple levels of the memory hierarchy while orchestrating data movements (weights and activations) to maximize the performance of PULP-NN kernels.
-Along this path, Wang et al. \cite{wang2020fann} implemented an open-source framework to allow energy-efficient shallow ANNs execution on PULP processors.